 - Working and disused quarries.

-- Heavy rain can happen – even during the summer months.
+- Heavy rain can happen in Wales – even during the summer months.
 Therefore make sure you have a rainproof tent that can survive rain.
 A lightweight one-man walking tent like this or similar would be perfect.
 For a good value tent that fits more than one person, this mosquito-proof one would work well too.

 - If you need to go to the toilet then do so at least 30-50 meters away from water sources, such as rivers.
 Make sure to use a trowel (like this folding one) to bury any human waste at least six inches under ground.
 Take any tissue paper with you – use a ziplock bag to store it and dispose of it in the nearest bin.

 Wild Camping in Wales: The Weather & Best Months to Visit

 The average temperature in Wales is around 20°C in summer, which makes it a great season to explore this country.
 The ocean is often calm and clear in the summer months too, making it perfect for swimming and dolphin spotting.